DEPARTMENT: Language & Literature Dept

 PHONE: (540) 432-4570

-A native of California, Kevin Seidel came to EMU from the University of Virginia, where he received his Ph.D. in English Literature and was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
+Originally from California, Kevin Seidel came to EMU from the University of Virginia, where he received his Ph.D. in English Literature and was a postdoctoral fellow at the Institute for Advanced Studies in Culture.
 He is working on a book project that uses original research on the eighteenth-century English Bible to open up new ways of thinking about the history of the English novel.
 He is also actively involved in Scriptural Reasoning.
-His teaching and scholarship both explore the changing relationship between religion, secularism, and literature.
+His teaching and scholarship explore the changing relationship between religion, secularism, and literature.

 “Robinson Crusoe as Defoe’s Theory of Fiction,” Novel: A Forum on Fiction, 44.2 (2011) 165-185.